SwissDataScienceCenter/renku/docs/user/templates.rst

 User #1: Default everything
 """""""""""""""""""""""""""

-You're a python developer and you're ok with jupyterlab and the version of python provided by the base template.
+You're a python developer and you're ok with JupyterLab and the version of python provided by the base template.
 You install all of your libraries with pip or conda.
 While you work on this project, you can feel comfortable modifying the following (as well as creating your own directories and